sokil/FrontendBundle/README.md

 Router is instance of `Backbone.Router`.
 Also you can use `Marionette.AppRouter`.

-If your app consists only one router, pass it to `router` options:
+If your app has only one router, pass it to `router` option:

 ```javascript
 window.app = new Application({